CLICK HERE FOR THE NEW 'GARDEN OF EADEN WEBSITE' AND SEED SHOP

 Bay Willow – Salix pentandra

-Black Popular – Populus nigra
+Black Poplar – Populus nigra

 Crack Willow – Salix fragilis (S)Common Beech – Fagus sylvatica

-Downey Birch – Betula pubescens
+Downy Birch – Betula pubescens

 Elder – Sambucus nigra (S)European Aspen – Populus tremula